calx.ioLong Service LeaveAll calculators

 Estimates only, not legal advice.
 Long service leave is state law and the fine print (casual continuity tests, what counts as ordinary pay, misconduct exclusions) varies.
 Construction, cleaning, security and community services workers are often under portable schemes with different rules.
 Confirm with your state's authority before relying on a figure.

-Enter your salary and years of service to see your leave
+Enter your pay and years of service to see your leave

 Long service leave by state: NSW · VIC · QLD · WA · SA · TAS · ACT · NT · All states